It4innovations/snailwatch/docs/getting-started.rst

 Getting started
 ===============
-This guide shows reference API calls for logging in, creating a project, getting its upload token and uploading a measurement.
+This guide shows reference API calls for logging in, creating a project, reading its upload token and uploading your first measurement.
 This assumes that you already have a user account (see the :doc:`Overview <overview>` on how to create one).

 If you don't want to manually create HTTP requests, you can use our provided Python :doc:`library <client>`.

-1. Log in and get a session token :api:`(endpoint) <#tag/User/paths/~1login/post>`:
+1. Log in to get a session token :api:`(endpoint) <#tag/User/paths/~1login/post>`:

 .. code-block:: bash